wanghmin/wanghmin.github.io/content/publication/guo-2025-fpb/index.md

 ---
-title: Fast Physics-Based Modeling of Knots and Ties using Templates
+title: Fast Physics-Based Modeling of Knots and Ties Using Templates
 authors:
 - Dewen Guo
 - Zhendong Wang